Mesoamerica: Early Classic

 The Classic period is marked by the rise and dominance of several polities.
-The traditional distinction between the Early and Late Classic are marked by their changing fortune and their ability to maintain regional primacy.
+The traditional distinction between the Early and Late Classic is marked by their changing fortune and their ability to maintain regional primacy.
 Of paramount importance are Teotihuacán in central Mexico and Tikal in Guatemala; the Early Classic's temporal limits generally correlate to the main periods of these sites.
 Monte Albán in Oaxaca is another Classic-period polity that expanded and flourished during this period, but the Zapotec capital exerted less interregional influence than the other two sites.

 During the Early Classic, Teotihuacan participated in and perhaps dominated a far-reaching macro-regional interaction network.
 Architectural and artifact styles (talud-tablero, tripod slab-footed ceramic vessels) epitomized at Teotihuacan were mimicked and adopted at many distant settlements.
 Pachuca obsidian, whose trade and distribution is argued to have been economically controlled by Teotihuacan, is found throughout Mesoamerica.

 Tikal came to dominate much of the southern Maya lowlands politically, economically, and militarily during the Early Classic.
 An exchange network centered at Tikal distributed a variety of goods and commodities throughout southeast Mesoamerica, such as obsidian imported from central Mexico (e.g., Pachuca) and highland Guatemala (e.g., El Chayal, which was predominantly used by the Maya during the Early Classic), and jade from the Motagua valley in Guatemala.
 Tikal was often in conflict with other polities in the Petén Basin, as well as with others outside of it, including Uaxactun, Caracol, Dos Pilas, Naranjo, and Calakmul.
 Towards the end of the Early Classic, this conflict lead to Tikal's military defeat at the hands of Caracol in 562, and a period commonly known as the Tikal Hiatus.